gamemanual0/gm0/source/docs/software/using-android-studio.rst

 .. image:: images/using-android-studio/teamcode-gradle.png

-Some dependencies require changes to your other gradle files.
+Some dependencies require changes to your other Gradle files.
-Make sure to read the installation instructions for whatever gradle dependency you want to add.
+Make sure to read the installation instructions for whatever dependency you want to add.

 Next, you add a line in the dependencies block to implement the dependency.
 This is generally done with